Poker Hand Rankings: Complete Guide with Probabilities and Odds

 Texas Hold’em vs. Omaha: Hand Odds

 In Texas Hold’em, you receive two hole cards, while in Omaha, you’re dealt four.
-This extra set of cards in Omaha gives you more possibilities to hit a strong hand.
+This extra set of cards in PLO gives you more possibilities to hit a strong hand.
 For example, the odds of hitting a Flush or Straight are better in Omaha because you have more potential combinations.
 If you’re holding suited connectors in Hold’em, the chances of hitting a Flush on the flop are about 0.82%, but in Omaha, those odds nearly double.